Bertram Thomas: Biography

 Besides Arabia Felix, Thomas wrote several other books, including The Arabs: The Epic Life Story of a People Who Have Left Their Deep Impress on the World (London: T. Butterworth, 1930; Garden City, New York: Doubleday, Doran and Co., Inc., 1937).

 During World War II, Thomas headed the Middle East Centre for Arab Studies in Jerusalem, where British Army officers were taught Arabic language and culture.

-He returned to England and died in the house in which he was born, in 1950.
+He returned to England and died in the house in which he was born, in 1950 aged 58.

 Two species of Omani reptiles are named in his honor, Platyceps thomasi and Uromastyx thomasi.

 Awards

 He was awarded the OBE in 1920 and CMG in 1949.
 In 1932 he was also awarded the Livingstone Medal of the Royal Scottish Geographical Society.
 One of the Society's most prestigious awards, it is offered for outstanding service of a humanitarian nature with a clear geographical dimension.

 Film about Bertram Thomas

 A recent film called Crossing the Empty Quarter was created by the Anglo-Oman Society's Chairman, Richard Muir — the ex-Ambassador to Oman — from footage taken by Thomas on his journey, and photographs from the Library of the Oriental Institute in Cambridge.